sharathminnu/genisis/README.md

 ```
 ## IN TREE KERNEL

+* In tree kernel is nothing but we make changes or write programs with in the kernel.
+* After making changes we have to rebuid the kernel to reflect the changes.

 ## Dynamic Module
 * Dynamic module is nothing but it can load and unload at runtime
 * when we copy the kernel output to target board we can load the modules using ```insmod``` and can be unloaded with ```rmmod```